 There are plenty of urban myths about London’s congestion charge.
 One of them is that electric cars can travel completely free through zones where petrol and diesel car owners have to pay.
 The truth is that anyone who takes their electric wheels into the heart of the capital and doesn’t tell Transport for London is facing a £160 fine (reduced to £80 if paid in 14 days).

-Electric cars have to be registered annually to drive inside London’s congestion charge zone, and you will be amazed to hear that this incurs a £10 fee that recurs every year, so this is an annual chore.
+Yes, but you can currently get a 100% discount.
+Confused?
+Well electric cars have to be registered annually to drive inside London’s congestion charge zone, and you will be amazed to hear that this incurs a £10 fee that recurs every year, so this is an annual chore.

 If you own more than one electric car, each will cost you a yearly tenner.
 But how does this actually work?